wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 Haskell have:

-- Lazy evaluation: hat means that unless specifically told otherwise, Haskell won't execute functions and calculate things until it's really forced to show you a result.
+- Lazy evaluation: this means that unless specifically told, Haskell won't execute functions and calculate things until it's really forced to show you a result.
 That goes well with referential transparency and it allows you to think of programs as a series of transformations on data.
 It also allows cool things such as infinite data structures.